TBS Radio: History

 With the approval of the Geneva Frequency Plan of 1975, effective November 23, 1978, TBS Radio moved its frequency to 954kHz.

 On October 1, 2001, the radio station inherited the AM broadcasting station license from Tokyo Broadcasting.
 Along with this, the calling name "Tokyo Broadcasting" was abolished.
 TBS R&C converted to a general broadcasting company, inherited the callsign JOKR, and was given the call name TBS Radio.
 As a result, Tokyo Broadcasting System's television division, which converted to a TV-only station, abolished and returned the callsign "JOKR-TV" and changed its callsign to JORX-TV (later JORX-DTV) and the call name TBS Television was granted.

+On July 31, 2026, TBS Radio announced that it will cease its operations of the Emergency Warning Broadcast System on August 3.